Non-Compete Agreements For Employers

 As an employer, non-compete agreements are often vital to your business because they ensure the protection of customer relationships and confidential and proprietary information.

-In addition, employment law attorneys Dana M. Gallup and Jacob K. Auerbach can also represent your business in the enforcement of non-compete and non-disclosure agreements, including through litigation and appeal, if necessary.
+Employment law attorneys Dana M. Gallup and Jacob K. Auerbach at Gallup Auerbach, in Florida, can represent your business in the enforcement of non-compete and non-disclosure agreements, including through litigation and appeal, if necessary.

 Under Florida law, non-compete agreements may be enforced by the employer so long as they are reasonable with regard to time and geographical area, and protect a legitimate business interest of the employer as defined by Florida statute.
 Generally, restrictions of up to two years and covering areas where the employer actually does business will be considered reasonable by a court.
 Even where the restrictions in the agreement are found to be unreasonably broad, the court has the authority to modify the agreement so as to impose more reasonable restrictions.